chatwoot/docs/docs/contributing-guide/tests/cypress.md

 ### Using Docker

-Navigate to your chatwoot codebase in your local machine and update your `docker-compose.yaml`
+Follow the [docker set up guide](/docs/contributing-guide/environment-setup/docker) until the build images step.

 ### Using Local Chatwoot Installation
-> Note: You have to install the necessary dependencies as described in setup guide for this method to work.
+> Note: You have to install the necessary dependencies as described in [setup guide](/docs/contributing-guide/project-setup) for this method to work.

 Navigate to chatwoot codebase in your local machine and execute the following steps